bnhoang2k/CSCI564/Midterm/PipeliningHazards.md

 There are situations, called *hazards*, that prevent the next instruction in the instruction stream from executing during its designated clock cycle.
 There are three classes of hazards:

-- Structural hazards: These arise from resource conflicts when the hardware cannot support all possible combinations of instructions simulataneously in overlapped execution.
+- Structural hazards: These arise from resource conflicts when the hardware cannot support all possible combinations of instructions simultaneously in overlapped execution.

   I.e., the same stage is needed by two different instructions at the same time.
 For example, if the ALU is needed by two different instructions at the same time, the pipeline will stall.

-  In modern processors, structural hazards occur primarily in special purpose functional units that are less ffrequently used (such as floating point divide or other complex long running instructions).
+  In modern processors, structural hazards occur primarily in special purpose functional units that are less frequently used (such as floating point divide or other complex long running instructions).
 These are not as frequent as the other two types of hazards.

 - Data hazards: These arise when an instruction depend on the result of a previous instruction in a way that's exposed by the overlapping of instructions in the pipeline.